mjbommar/cscs-530-w2015/notebook_references/gihub_tutorial.md

 <div style = text-align:center;>
 <img src="https://cloud.githubusercontent.com/assets/6100156/6289761/6df15d2c-b8f0-11e4-8f2e-3f753545a236.png" height=120px</img>
 </div>
-   In Windows: You will see a new "Uncommited changes" section revealed in your GitHub client window
+   In Windows: You will see a new "Uncommited changes" section revealed in your GitHub client window.
+Click the blue button next to "Show" and you should see a panel in the existing window containing the file that was just added
 <div style = text-align:center;>
 <img src="https://cloud.githubusercontent.com/assets/6100156/6289835/f1085512-b8f0-11e4-8dd6-5f49112e3146.PNG" height=180px</img>
 </div>

+3. Enter a summary and description of the file that you added

+4. Click "Commit to master" -- Your file will now be on the GitHub repository

+## Recovering Deleted Data from GitHub